-Introduced March 9, 2006, after Google acquired Writely, Google Docs (formerly known as Google Documents) is a free online word processor program that includes nearly all of the capabilities of a traditional word processor, such as Microsoft Word.
+Introduced on March 9, 2006, after Google acquired Writely, Google Docs is a free word processor web application.
+It includes nearly all the capabilities of a traditional word processor like Microsoft Word.
 Google Docs offers the benefit of cloud storage, which means that users' documents are saved automatically, and may be retrieved even if their hard drive or SSD fails.

 Google Docs features